 Manfred’s core subject of research is parking including a large number of research projects, implementation studies and advisory projects.
-Recently he was involved in two parking studies in Stuttgart (one of them dealing with residential parking in Stuttgart-West) and he was working as an advisor for the Arriyadh Development Authority (ADA) (Introduction of Parking Management in Riyadh).
+Recently he was involved in two parking studies in Stuttgart (one dealing with residential parking in Stuttgart-West) and he worked as an advisor for the Arriyadh Development Authority (ADA) (Introduction of Parking Management in Riyadh).
 Further he has worked on evaluation of measures in the sector of traffic engineering and traffic management (immediate and consequential effects on transportation, environment and costs, qualification of legal, administrative and organisational questions).
-And he has done, and still does, research on traffic and the environment, e.g. implementation scenarios of different technical developments and targeted scenarios on effects.
+And he researches traffic and the environment, e.g. implementation scenarios of different technical developments and targeted scenarios on effects.

 Solving a Parking Capacity Problem Using Simple Technology and Common Sense